A Dallas Cowboys football blog

 As we got closer to July 28th, players and owners had yet to agree on how the revenue shortfall the league is set to face in 2020 was going to be handled.
 As is always the case with money, this might have been the most complicated issue to agree on.

 When the negotiations on how the economics would work with no fans in the stands began, both sides proposed very plans that were in different ballparks.
-Team owners were looking for a short term solution while players wanted to spread the losses over eight years to keep the impact on the at a minimum.
+Team owners were looking for a short term solution while players wanted to spread the losses over eight years to keep the impact on the salary cap at a minimum.

 Fortunately, they were able to quickly agree to a solution instead of letting it drag out like many feared they would.
 Here’s what they agreed to: